STORYLINE - 4: IN (AND OUT OF) PRINT: Lockouts, Pontoon, Bacon 'Butties', Bomb Alerts and a touch of Brollywood

 'Scabs, scabs, scabs!'

 Somebody got a club together, the Wapping Race Committee** they called it.
 Nothing to do with racial equality, they were getting together enough cash to buy a nag to take to the 'Derby' or Newmarket.
 We learned later they'd cornered a trainer willing to forego his fees for half a season until they'd got some prize money together to pay him.
 Some hope.
-That's a rich man's game, camel hair coats, binocculars, race-goers' tags and all that!
-Still, more power to them.
-If it comes off that's the card school gone for a burton, though!
+That's a rich man's game, camel hair coats, bowler hats, binoculars, race-goers' tags, 'Champers' and all that!
+Still, more power to them if it comes off.

 *There were several unions 'in the print' back then when I worked at Printing House Square (PHS) in the Advert Accounts Department, and later after I left to work at IPC Business Press in EC1, Argus Press near Liverpool Street, EC2 and Telegraph Publications in Fleet Street and on the Isle of Dogs at South Quay and Canary Wharf where computerisation brought 'direct input' by the journalists and new technology put two old-established unions 'out to grass'.
 The various unions involved machine minders, graphical and associated clerical workers as follows:

 National Society of Operators, Printers and Assistants (NATSOPA) who had a clerical branch.
 I joined this union when I worked in the Ad Department at the Nottingham Post (until 1971 when I moved to London) and found employment a various papers, magazine and book publishing houses such as Butterworths in Kingsway, WC2, and IPC Magazines in Stamford Street, SE1);

 Society of Graphic and Allied Trades (SOGAT) who also had a clerical branch.
 The two unions amalgamated and split again twice during my membership of NATSOPA.